Ajeet1606/Ajeet1606/README.md

      - A tool for freehand sketching like excalidraw, with features of drawing, text, zoom, scroll, erase, export, undo, redo, custom stroke etc.
      -  100+ users in 2 days.

- Thank you for being here, feel free to reach out to me.
+ Thank you for being here, feel free to reach out to me on ajeetpatel1606@gmail.com.